Puppy Supply List

 A baby gate works very well.
 You will want to keep your puppy out of certain areas, at least until housebroken.

 It's a really good idea to get a washable bed or a bed with a washable cover.
-I also like the Kuranda cots and cover them with a shammy rug which I also use by the doors on rainy days, in the back of the car after a romp on the beach or just to dry after a bath.
+I also like the Kuranda cots and cover them with a shammy rug such a Soggy Dog which I also use these by the doors on rainy days, in the back of the car after a romp on the beach or just to dry after a bath.

 - Feces elimination tools